Summer Academy 2025

 Bargaining for Power

+This training will be focused on how a local builds and uses power to have successful negotiations at the bargaining table.
+We will discuss the basics of building a team and developing your overall strategy, as well as using the interest around bargaining to build structures in your worksites.
+Locals will learn the skills needed to be successful both at and away from the negotiating table.
 Locals will learn to use this most powerful opportunity to engage and activate members for the one thing members care about most.
 What to do with members once they are engaged, and how to use the leverage they create.
-We will focus on what are the union’s rights during negotiations and how to ensure that we do not give up these rights during negotiations.
-Participants will build their capacity to analyze the employer’s budget to ensure that we maximize our salary and benefits demands.
-We will also focus on how a local can ensure that benefits negotiations are fair to employees and that plan design is used effectively to control costs.
+We will focus on what the union’s rights are during negotiations and how to ensure that we do not give up these rights during negotiations.
+Participating locals will leave this training with a complete plan for success in future negotiations.

 CPR, AED and Adult First Aid Instructor Development Course